-But because Stonehenge was the work of a culture that left no written records, many mysteries remain.
-The most significant of which is how on earth this ancient culture moved the enormously heavy stones such great distances and placed them without the benefit of modern engineering?
+But because Stonehenge is the work of a culture that left no written records, many mysteries remain.
+The most significant mystery is how on earth this ancient culture moved the enormously heavy stones such great distances.
+And placed them without the benefit of modern engineering?

-We were absolutely enthralled by the site as we slowly circled it.
-It was impossible to imagine how such a place could have been created at that time.
-It reminded me a lot of the mystery of the moai on Easter Island.
+We are absolutely enthralled by the site as we slowly circle it.
+It is impossible to imagine how such a place could have been created at that time.
+It reminds me a lot of the mystery of the giant moai on Easter Island.